lottehime/Expansive-Mods-SE/Combined/ExpansiveMods/README.md

 ```
 * Vanilla missiles can act as aimed or guided missiles.
 * Locking a target will convert missiles to guided missiles so that they can act as guided torpedos.
 * The missiles when locked, will arc almost instantly from the launcher, towards their target.
 Consider this when building!
-You don't want to not have enough clearance and take off parts of your ship.
+You don't want to not have enough clearance, or fire from a wrong facing launcher and torpedo yourself!
 * When a target is not locked, they will return to the default aimed missile system.
+* Missile max speed is increased to 340m/s to avoid collision when launching at full speed.
+Also means small grids at max speed can outrun them, but large grid cannot and must mitigate them.
+* Missile max distance before explosion increased to 2.5km.

 </details>